Month: July 2023

 What boats can take me across the Atlantic?

-If you’re looking for a traditionally rigged vessel where you become part of the crew, letting the stars guide your route, Cornish lugger Grayhound or historic brigantine Florette are the boats for you!
-Eye of the Wind has been making the crossing for many years so she fills up really quickly so if you’re interested in going on the waiting list for next year, give us a call in the office!
+If you’re looking for a traditionally rigged vessel where you become part of the crew, letting the stars guide your route, Cornish lugger Grayhound or tall ship Blue Clipper are the boats for you!
+Eye of the Wind has been making the crossing for many years so she fills up really quickly.
+If you’re interested in going on the waiting list for next year, give us a call in the office!

 If you want a little more comfort and luxury, our modern classics Chronos and Rhea sail every Autumn from the Mediterranean to the Caribbean.
 They offer a modern winch system and en-suite cabins but you’re still very much included in running all aspects of the boat.